Before starting University it’s important you have your Student Finance sorted. Find out more about:

 Payments from Student Finance can take up to five days to arrive in your account, or longer if you applied for funding late.

-With this in mind, it might be worth bringing enough money with you to cover your first two weeks, just in case there is a problem with your funds being released.
+With this in mind, it might be worth bringing enough money with you to cover your first few weeks, just in case there is a problem with your funds being released.

 Opening a student bank account